BRITISH ASSOCIATION OF HIRUDOTHERAPY

 3) Member automatically ceases to be a member of the operational body of the Council if he or she:

-c) Is removed by a resolution passed by the Council resolution where two thirds of the attending Council Members support the resolution at a Council Meeting.
+- c) Is removed by a resolution passed by the Council where two thirds of the attending Council Members support the resolution at a Council Meeting.

 4) Has the authority to act in the name of and on behalf of the Council of the BAH in a manner consistent with this Constitution.
 In particular: –

-d) To control paper work at the BAH to ensure a high professional level and smooth hirudotherapy procedures at members’ places of employment (assessment, memo and consent forms), using the single use only of Hirudo medicinalis principle to promote and protect the method of disposal of leech (regarding current requirements), and protect doctors and patients from stress;
+- d) To control paper work at the BAH to ensure a high professional level and smooth and safe hirudotherapy procedures at members’ places of employment (assessment, memo and consent forms), using the GRCCT accredited approved and registered single use only of Hirudo medicinalis principle to promote and protect the method of disposal of leech (regarding current requirements), and protect doctors and patients from stress;